 While hiking in the heat with the watch against our skin, we learned that the lack of holes made our wrist sweaty and itchy.
 In addition, the band does not have the ergonomic insert like the Suunto Ambit3 Peak or the Suunto Core Alu.
-Instead if feels floppy.
-However, the weight is light and aside from wearing it when it's hot outside, it's still nicer on the skin than the Casio SGW300HB.
+Instead, it feels floppy.

-The Suunto Traverse is a GPS fitness trainer with a built in altimeter and barometer.
+The Traverse is a GPS fitness trainer with a built-in altimeter and barometer.
 It has all the basic features of an altimeter watch, but the battery life is quite poor.
-If you're looking for a GPS watch, we'd recommend looking instead at the Suunto Ambit3 Peak that has all the same features, better battery life, and comfort, for just $50 more.
+If you're looking for a GPS watch, we'd recommend instead looking at the Suunto Ambit3 Peak that has all the same features, better battery life, and greater comfort.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More